-Every once in a while, pork roasts at my local grocery store go on sale for incredibly cheap, so I buy them in bulk (seriously, I look like a crazy lady with a cart full of pork roasts), but I run out of ideas of what to do with them.
+Every once in a while, pork roasts at my local grocery store go on sale for incredibly cheap, so I buy a couple of them and freeze them for later, but I run out of ideas of what to do with them.

 This recipe kind of came together by accident, but my kids and husband LOVED it.